PyAr/fades/README.rst

 In some systems you can install ``fades`` directly, no needing to install previously any dependency.

-If you are in debian unstable or testing, just do:
+If you are in debian unstable or testing, just do (but probably you will not get the latest version, see below for alternative installation methods):

     sudo apt-get install fades

 For Arch linux:

     yaourt -S fades

+In systems with Snaps:

+    snap install fades

 For Mac OS X (and `Homebrew <http://brew.sh/>`_):